Florian Leopold Gassmann

 Colour bar: |

-CD : | Radio Österreich 1 ORF CD 092: Musik der Wiener Hofkapelle |
+CD: | Radio Österreich 1 ORF CD 092: Musik der Wiener Hofkapelle |

-About this CD: | Sacred works by composers who all worked with or for the Vienna Court Orchestra in the first half of the 18th century. |
+More info: | Sacred works by composers who all worked with or for the Vienna Court Orchestra in the first half of the 18th century. |

 Orchestra: | cappella nova graz |